sentry-kubernetes/charts/README.md

 For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

+## Upgrading from 20.x.x version of this Chart to 21.x.x

+Bumped dependencies:
+- memcached > 6.5.9
+- kafka > 23.0.7 - This is a major update, but only kafka version is updated.
+See [bitnami charts' update note](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2300)
+- clickhouse > 3.7.0 - Supports priorityClassName and max_suspicious_broken_parts config.
+- zookeeper > 11.4.11 - 2 Major updates from v9 to v11.
+See [To v10 upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/zookeeper#to-1000) and [To v11 upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/zookeeper#to-1100)
+- rabbitmq > 11.16.2

 ## Upgrading from 19.x.x version of this Chart to 20.x.x

 Bumped dependencies: